 Recycle Your Pumpkins

-Ask The Designer: I have been asked for tips to decorate on a budget for the holidays, to save money.
+Ask The Designer: I have been asked for seasonal tips on how to decorate on a budget for the holidays, to save money.

 As you can see the final product is fantastic.
-The old faded metallic orange pumpkins now looks brand new and carry a modern current day vibe.
+The old faded metallic orange pumpkins now looks brand new and carry a modern farmhouse vibe.
 It always amazes me what can be done with a can of spray paint and a little imagination.